Could You Give Me Some Directions?

 If you’re not sure how to technically do this, we recommend checking out Webmaster Tools and watching Matt Cutts’ video overview.
 Matt explains that there’s no limit to the number of pages where you can have redirects.
 But beware of multiple redirects for a single page.
 The bots will only follow those daisy-chained redirects to a certain point before they give up.

 If you’re merging two websites, you’ll want to carefully review SEO equity for both sites.
-We recommend using Majestic SEO through Raven Tools as well as Webmaster Tools to figure out the number of inbound links into each website.
-Disclaimer: we’re resellers of Raven Tools because we think it’s one of the best, most affordable tools available.
-It aggregates several SEO features into one cool dashboard.
+In the past, we have used Majestic SEO through Raven Tools as well as Webmaster Tools to figure out the number of inbound links into each website.

-Regardless of what SEO tool you utilize, you may want to check out the “what not to do” example used in a recent Link Building post.
+Regardless of what SEO tool you utilize, you may want to check out the “what not to do” example used in one of our old Link Building posts.
 A Web master, who manages a New York best-selling author’s site, lost valuable SEO equity when shutting down a domain.
 While it was the right strategic marketing decision to consolidate multiple websites into one, lack of proper 301 redirects set their SEO rankings back.
 It’s an unfortunate technical mishap, one that wasted valuable SEO.

 Not sure how 301 Redirect’s make dreaded 404 pages?
-Give me a call and I’ll be happy to explain.
+Send us a message and we’d love to talk about it more.